New to Copic Markers?

-I have been Using Copic Markers for over 13 years now.
+I have been using Copic Markers for over 13 years now.
+Copic Markers are an alcohol marker so you can blend the inks together to create different colors, gradients and create shadows.
 They are professional artist markers that will run you about $6-$10 a piece!
 A little steep, yes.
 I don’t recommend going out and purchasing them right away.
 Do your research, watch videos, tutorials and soak up as much information as you can about them.

 Check out my Favorite Craft Companies!